UVA-MLSys/SurrogateSimulation/README.md

 - earthquake_surrogate.ipynb : our surrogate simulation code and models comparison and results
 - vae_model.md : proposed new VAE model
 - next_steps.md : next steps towards research

+The gh-pages branch has access to the github pages static site made using Jupyter Book

+## Comparison Of Models